LuchaComics/comicscantina-go/docs/Dev-1-api.md

 2. You will notice ``http`` used in the sample calls through this document, this is the ``Python`` command line application called ``HTTPie``.
 Download the command line application by following [these instructions](https://httpie.org/).

+3. If you are going to contribute to this file, please make sure it follows the following [API documentation standard](https://gist.github.com/iros/3426278).

 ## Get API Version
 Returns the version information of Comics Cantina.
 This is a usefull endpoint to call when you are setting up your project and you want to confirm you are able to communicate with the web-service.